 What is a BID?

-A Business Improvement Districts (BID) is a business-led partnership created through a ballot process to deliver additional services within a defined geographic area.
+A Business Improvement District (BID) is a business-led partnership created through a ballot, to deliver additional services within a defined geographic area.
 The ballot needs to see a majority of businesses in the area supporting the BID, both by number and rateable value.
 Providing these majorities are obtained, a BID is formed for a maximum period of five years.

 How is it funded?